 Section II, Hazards earlier in this preamble, discusses most of these characteristics.
 That discussion documents confined space accidents that were caused by atmospheric, engulfment, and other serious (such as mechanical) hazards.6 Atmospheric hazards (such as oxygen deficiency, toxic atmospheres, and flammable atmospheres) are the most common cause of confined space accidents.
 Engulfment hazards, though not as widely recognized, also cause the deaths of many confined space entrants by suffocating or drowning the victims.
-Confined spaces that can wedge or otherwise pin an employee and cause his or her suffocation have also caused at least one of the deaths 7 described in hazard characteristics specifically enumerated in the definition of "permitrequired confined space".
+Confined spaces that can wedge or otherwise pin an employee and cause his or her suffocation have also caused at least one of the deaths 7 described in atmosphere" have been addressed under the record (Ex.
+14-145).
+These are the hazard characteristics specifically enumerated in the definition of "permitrequired confined space".
 However, as noted earlier, the types of confined spaces posing serious hazards to employees are wide ranging.
 Therefore, the definition of PRCS also requires confined spaces that pose other unspecified serious hazards to be considered permit spaces, as well.